nidza07/nidza07.github.io/QC-docs/general usage.md

 Once you create a new table, if you meet this requirement, you  will have an option below the cancel item called arcade games.
 This menu can always be accessed quickly by pressing the right arrow.
 This will present a list of all the currently available arcade games.
 The left arrow will  return you to the traditional, classic games.

 Pressing enter on one will create its table.
-At the moment, all arcade games are created as private tables by default, since the multiplayer mode currently does not work.
+At the moment, all arcade games are created as private tables by default, since there are no multiplayer features.
 Thus, you can currently only compete with other players on a global scoreboard for each game, but not play directly against them.

 ### Game download and start
 Once you press enter while at an arcade table to start the game, the game first has to be downloaded.
 This should take a short amount of time, depending on your connection.
 Once that is completed, you will hear a short chime, notifying you that you have entered the arcade mode.

 In arcade mode, most standard Playroom shortcuts do not work.
 You can use only the game shortcuts.
-A few shortcuts however do work, and they are alt+C to access the chat (so you  can chat or reply to a PM), alt+H to access the history, and alt+M  to  return  to  the menu list, in this case the arcade mode area.
+Typically, while you are in the main menu of an arcade game and you haven't started playing yet, the ```Tab``` key will still let you move to the chat and the history areas, so you can continue communicating with other players.
+The ```Tab``` key won't move the focus to these areas once the game starts.

 The game will always instruct you what to do, this should be typical of an audio  game, for example using the arrow keys to navigate a menu.
-At this time, to activate options inside a menu of an arcade game, please don't use the NumPad enter key.
-Use the standard enter key instead.

 Note: Arcade game tables cannot be saved.
 It is also impossible to watch an arcade game in progress.